-You know, the weights section of the gym populated by protein-shake guzzling gym junkies.
+The testostozone is what we call the weights section of the gym populated by protein-shake guzzling gym junkies.

 With weights clanking, music throbbing and people grunting, it tends to be noisy … and don’t get me started about the smell, a unique combo of sweat, body odour and spray-on deodorant.

 When I first started lifting weights, even I found this part of the gym intimidating.
 I’m no longer a shy teenager and, despite my height and slender build, don’t think twice about claiming my spot amidst (usually) much larger guys.

 When I asked my wife and female clients, here’s what they said about the ‘testostozone’: